Japanese Primer

 Another option to bootstrap your vocabulary is to study vocabulary sets made for the early levels of the Japanese Language Proficiency Test (JLPT).
 Level N5 will have elementary vocabulary, level N4 will have more advanced vocabulary, etc., through level N1.
 N5 and perhaps N4 should be sufficient to bootstrap your basic vocabulary enough to transition to consuming source material.

 If you want to build vocabulary as you learn the kanji, you can consume source material targeted at school grades for which you've already learned the jouyou kanji.
-This will help you retain the kanji you've already learned, and we generally recommend this.
+This will help you retain the kanji you've already learned, and I generally recommend this.

-We recommend you learn vocabulary in or accompanied by sentences that use the vocabulary in context.
+I recommend you learn vocabulary in or accompanied by sentences that use the vocabulary in context.
 This is more engaging and helps give a sense of how a particular word is used.
-If you are entering your own words into your spaced repetition tool, we recommend a technique called sentence mining.
+If you are entering your own words into your spaced repetition tool, I recommend a technique called sentence mining.
 Sentence mining is simply consuming source material and making entries in your spaced repetition tool containing sentences you find that contain a word you want to learn.
 It is best if you generally understand the sentence with the exception of the word you want to learn, otherwise the sentence may contain too many unknown elements and distract from learning the target word.

 Question: